eldadp100/Deep-Learning-Adversarial-Attacks-and-Resistant-Learning/README.md

 for MNIST - "python experiments.py --dataset-name MNIST".

 see configs.py to set configs.
+The configurations on this reposetory are tested and match the to the report.

 ## Requirements
 1. Dataset - please download the dataset from this repo. (clone this repo including data folder)